domnikl/cli-rust/hello/README.md

 ## Learned

-- use assert_cmd crate to write integration tests for binaries
+- use the `assert_cmd` crate to write integration tests for binaries